andrecb/aura-cursor/README.md

   opacity: 0.5,
   outlineMode: true,
   outlineWidth: 2,
-  cursorDotColor: '#ff0000'
+  centerDotColor: '#ff0000',
+  centerDotSize: 5,
+  centerDotHoverColor: '#00ff00'
 });

 cursor.init();
 ```

 This mode displays the cursor as a border-only circle with a center dot, instead of a filled circle.
 The inner dot follows the mouse instantly, while the outer circle follows with a smooth delay.
-You can customize the border width using the `outlineWidth` option (default: 2px) and the center dot color using `cursorDotColor`.
+You can customize the border width using the `outlineWidth` option (default: 2px), the center dot color using `centerDotColor`, and the center dot size using `centerDotSize` (default: 3px).
+When hovering over interactive elements, the center dot will use `centerDotHoverColor` if provided.

 ### With Hover Color